How Do You Prepare a Tablet Dosage?

 Advantages of Wet Granulation:

-- This is a very useful method for the preparation of tablets that contains low contractions of chemical agents.
+- This is a very useful method for the preparation of tablets that contain low contractions of chemical agents.

 - Most of the tablet manufacturing industries are built for granulation manufacturing.